Skip to content

 Cover Bidding Incentives

-• Convite: the 3-bidder minimum creates direct demand for shill bids---a cartel with fewer than 3 members needs cover bidders to meet the threshold
+• Convite: the 3-bidder minimum creates direct demand for cover bidders---a cartel with fewer than 3 members needs cover bidders to meet the quorum rule.
+The constraint forces some participation regardless of market conditions, diluting the FL signal (3.8% price association).

 Sample